Generic Component XML

 • dataLoadersetDataLoader()

-• The framework searches for the first method with the matching name and a single input parameter to set the value.
+• The framework searches for a method with the matching name and a single input parameter to set the value.

 If multiple methods share the same name, there is no guarantee that the intended one will be used to set the value.